yamcs/python-yamcs-client/yamcs-client/docs/mdb/index.rst

     * commands
     * algorithms

-Entries in the Space system are typically addressed via a qualified name that looks like a Unix file path.
+Entries in the Space system are addressable via a qualified name that looks like a Unix file path.
 Each segment of the path contains the name of the space system node, the final path segment is the name of the entry itself.